Steven-Nanga/Property/README.md

 # Malawi Property Scrapers

 This repository contains Python scripts to scrape property listings from multiple Malawian real estate websites and save the data to CSV files.
+It also includes a Jupyter notebook for data analysis and visualization.

 ## Available Scrapers